-The CleanScrape® carbide scrapers are molded into the rubber body of the cleaner at a slight angle creating a serrated cleaning edge.
+The CleanScrape[®] carbide scrapers are molded into the rubber body of the cleaner at a slight angle creating a serrated cleaning edge.
 For effective cleaning, the cleaner can only be mounted in orientation shown.

 - 6. Inspect belt cleaner mounting area for possible obstructions that could interfere with proper mounting.
 Refer to following guidelines: - a.
 Ensure cleaner does not lie in path of material unloading from conveyor belt. - b.
 The top side of cleaner should be no less than the 2 o'clock position.
 Material could strike the back of the cleaner causing wear which will lead to premature failure. - c.
 The ideal installation angle is 17°-18°.
 Installation angles of 15°-21° are acceptable.
-Higher angles are normally utilized in cleaning material that tends to adhere to the belt, these higher angles lead to increased wear on the blade. - d.
+Higher angles lead to increased wear on the blade. - d.
 Belt width must not exceed a ratio of 3:1 to the head pulley diameter.
-For example, the maximum belt width for a conveyor with a 550 mm (22 in.) head pulley is 1000 mm (40 in.). - e.
+For example, the maximum belt width for a conveyor with a 300 mm (12 in.) head pulley is 900 mm (36 in.). - e.
 Chute walls must be strong enough to not flex as tension is applied to cleaner.
 If chute wall flexes inadequate tension may be applied to cleaner resulting in poor cleaning performance.
 Additional chute wall structure support may be added to prevent chute wall from flexing. - f.
 The distance between the cleaner and the chute wall should be minimized.
 Martin Engineering recommends keeping the distance to 150mm (6 in.) maximum per side (see Figure 4).
-Excess chain or cable could result in vibration that could damage the belt or the cleaner.
+Excess cable could result in vibration that could damage the belt or the cleaner.
 If necessary, build a sub-wall to support the tensioners in the proper position.
-Consult Martin Engineering for installation assistance if parameters fall outside of this range.

-- g.
-For typical installations, start with the bottom rope in the 6 o'clock position and the top rope in the 3 o'clock position.
+Consult Martin Engineering for installation assistance if parameters fall outside of this range. - g.
+For typical installations, start with the bottom rope in the 6 o'clock position.
 The exact positioning of the top rope is a result of the installation angle. - h.
 For belts with low product flow, lower the top rope until cleaner is out of material path.
 Cleaner angle must be 15° or greater. - 7.
 Lack of service can contribute to poor belt cleaning performance.
 Follow local guidelines for access: - (1) Clearance for service outside the chute must be at least equal to the belt width. - (2) Cleaners must have service platforms.
-Cleaners should be mounted at least 600 mm (24 in.) above the work platform. - (3) If the belt width is 1400 mm (54 in.) or larger consider access doors on both sides of the chute.
+Cleaners should be mounted at least 600 mm (24 in.) above the work platform.